-In addition, departments have representatives to the AFT, RIC Council, and the technology liaison.
+In addition, departments have representatives to the AFT, RIC Council, and a technology liaison.
 It is likely these positions are filled when you start as chair, but you'll need to stay on top of this and make sure that your department is represented.

-6. Department ByLaws or Manuals
+6. Department bylaws or manuals

-While not mandated by contract, department By Laws or Manuals can be helpful for consistency and institutional memory.
-Your department may already have a set of bylaws, and in some cases there may not be any.
-If your department does not have By Laws, it would be appropriate to ask other department chairs to share theirs with you as a model so that the DAC can draft a version specific to your department.
+While not mandated by contract, department bylaws or manuals can be helpful for consistency and institutional memory.
+Your department may already have a set of bylaws, and in some cases, there may not be any.
+If your department does not have bylaws, it would be appropriate to ask other department chairs to share theirs with you as a model so that the DAC can draft a version specific to your department.